simone-sanfratello/log-segment/README.md

 ## Purpose

-Not all logs are equal.
+Why Another Log Module?
+Because not all logs are equal.
-The scope is to have an easy way to quickly manage logs by two factors: level and segment.
+I'd like to use a pliable tool that allow to easy and quickly manage logs by two factors: **level** and **segment**.
-These two factors are fully customizable.

 ## Installing